packagegm/phabricatorGantt/README.md

 ---------------------

-Gantt Diagrams need some additional fields Phabricator does not offer by default, however, Phabricator provides a very good and extensible framework; to add this JSON to this page:
+Gantt Diagrams need some additional fields Phabricator does not offer by default, however, Phabricator provides a very good and extensible framework and we can add some fields.

+* Expected Start: to eventually plan the start of work (for your coworkers or for your Project Manager)
+* Deadline: planned date for the end of the works (useful for you or for your Project Manager)

+Go to this page and paste this JSON:

 http://EXAMPLE.org/config/edit/maniphest.custom-field-definitions/

 ```
 {
+  "startdate": {
+    "name": "Expected Start",
+    "caption": "The Expected Start is WHEN someone should START working on this (default: Task creation date).",
+    "type": "date",
+    "required": false
+  },
   "deadline": {
     "name": "Deadline",
+    "caption": "The Deadline is WHEN someone should END working on this.",
     "type": "date",
     "required": false
   }
 }
 ```